icvpitahc/dev_pims/memory-bank/progress.md

     *   **Created Public Document View:** Implemented a mobile-friendly, public-facing page for viewing a document's history, accessible via a QR code.
 *   **Added Public Document Receiving:** Implemented a feature to allow public users to receive documents by entering their employee ID number.
 *   **Refactored CSS Results Page:** Refactored the "Client Satisfaction Measurement Results" page to use a dedicated controller for API requests, resolving an issue with the graphs not displaying.
+*   **Manually Updated Schema:** The `documents` table was manually updated to include an `extremely_urgent_id` column.
+*   **Implemented "Extremely Urgent" Feature:** Added a checkbox to the creation form and visual indicators (red/bold text and a stamp) to all relevant views to highlight urgent documents.

 ## What Works